 The hourly employee is paid for each hour worked with overtime and sometimes even double time on holidays.
 The salaried employee is expected to work the hours necessary to complete the whole job, no matter how many hours achieving the goals entails.

 Certain differences exist because of the nature of the work, too.
 An hourly employee is finished with work when he or she goes home.
 It's actually illegal for an hourly employee to work off the clock without pay, so employers must prohibit this.

 The salaried employee is expected to think about the job off the clock.
 If you're a salaried employee, you may be expected to think about your job in the evenings and weekends.
-Salaried employees are almost never on the clock and their compensation is for getting the job done.
+Salaried employees are almost never off the clock and their compensation is based on getting the whole job done.

 They expect a certain amount of esteem that is attached to a salaried job.
 Employees are insulted if asked to move from a salaried job to an hourly job.
 It is a blow to their esteem and self-worth.

 Salaried employees experience more freedom and autonomy than the average hourly employee.
-They receive less direction and they are empowered to complete their whole job.
+They receive less direction and management and they are empowered to complete their whole job.
 They come and go as necessary to complete their job and this includes lunch and breaks as they desire, sitting at a desk when they want to, walking and talking at will.
-For the most part, they are the bosses, supervisors, managers and senior staff in their organizations.
+For the most part, they are also the bosses, supervisors, managers and senior staff in their organizations.

-So, employees considering a move from hourly to salaried employment might also want to consider the non-monetary benefits of such a career-enhancing move.
+So, employees considering a move from hourly to salary employment might also want to consider the non-monetary benefits of such a career-enhancing move.

 In an employee participative, empowering work environment, the lines between salaried and hourly functions blur with respect to responsibilities.
 But, an hourly employee moving to a salaried job most frequently takes on the responsibility for the department they may formerly have just worked in.